RifeX-LA/fs/README.md

     ```
     ./fs --hash <file path>
     ```
-   Output file will be placed in the same directory as the original file and has the following name: `<orinal filename>.hash`.
+   Output file will be placed in the same directory as the original file and has the following name: `<original filename>.hash`.

 3. Count the number of rows in the given file: